 Symptoms of cervical cancer

-Often during the early stages people may experience no symptoms at all.
+Often, during the early stages of cervical cancer, people may experience no symptoms at all.
 That is why women should have regular cervical smear tests.

 The most common symptoms are:

 - Bleeding between periods

 - Vaginal discharge tinged with blood